 Today, Multnomah Group’s priority is the same as in 2003, to help clients create a world-class retirement plan for their participants without the shadow of conflicts or shareholders.
 We help plan sponsors understand the responsibilities and navigate the complexities of overseeing their retirement plan.
 Our annual fiduciary program focuses on a plan sponsor’s fiduciary requirements for investment oversight, vendor and plan management, and plan governance, creating a comprehensive strategy to arm them with the tools and knowledge to have a positive impact on their retirement plan.
 We do this through a practical approach by focusing on the plan sponsor, their plan, and their participants, not the industry or the vendors within it.
 We work in partnership with our plan sponsor clients and their benefits, human resources, and finance teams to design and implement a retirement program that aids participants in achieving a successful retirement.

-A: Our nine consultants, two investment analysts, our business development consultant, and one financial planner are licensed as investment adviser representatives of the firm.
-Our remaining 11 employees provide non-investment-related analysis or administrative support and therefore are not licensed as IARs.
+A: Our nine consultants, one investment analyst, our business development consultant, and three financial planners are licensed as investment adviser representatives of the firm.
+Our remaining 10 employees provide non-investment-related analysis or administrative support and therefore are not licensed as IARs.

 A: Multnomah Group's office is located in Portland, Oregon.
 We have consultants located in Washington, Oregon, California, Texas, and Colorado.